Graphic Designer Resume Examples & Templates [2026]

 - Newsletters – Created a range of templates for a local High School, which are used for creating newsletters and parent information emails.

-How to Write a Graphic Designer Resume
+How to Write a Graphic Designer Resume: Step-by-Step Guide

 Knowing where to start when putting together your resume can sometimes take time and effort.
 The tips below will help provide a framework in order to guide your resume-writing process.